General Program

 When does the CAP Board meet?

 The CAP Board generally meets on the third Wednesday of every month.
-Anyone interested in meeting dates can click here to view the current meeting schedule.

 Can I attend a CAP Board meeting?